dustinpfister/blog_posts/_posts/lodash_clone.md

 ## 2 - Cloning objects is copying an object my value.

-If I want to work with a copy of an object, rather than simply making a reference to it, I will want to use some kind of cloning method. \_.clone is one such method.
+If I want to work with a copy of an object, rather than simply making a reference to it, I will want to use some kind of cloning method.
+The lodash \_.clone method is one such method that will work okay when it comes to making shallow clones of simple object such as the one in this example.

 ```js
 // I created an object